 Pyrenees Shire acknowledges the Indigenous history of the municipality.
-The land was traditionally occupied by and connected to a number of Aboriginal communities, most notably the Watha Warrung, Dja Dja Warrung and Djab Wurrung tribes people and we respect the spirits of their ancestors among us.
+The land was traditionally occupied by and connected to a number of Aboriginal communities, most notably the Wadawarrung, Dja Warrung, Djab Wurrung and Wotjobaluk people..
+We respect their customs, traditions and stewardship of the land by the elders and people of these tribes and the spirits of their ancestors among us.